 I asked my Venezuelan friend living in Mexico to turn me on to the best new band.
 And he gave me this tape from Chicago.
-I'm not saying he's wring, because PLOMO straight fukkn creams, I'm just saying that I was hoping he was going to give me a Mexican demo.
+I'm not saying he's wrong, because PLOMO straight fukkn creams, I'm just saying that I kinda figured he would give me a Mexican demo.
 But it's my fault - I should have been more specific.

 12 January 2018

 Eight bands I had never heard or heard of before I pushed play, all hailing from Orange County., New York.
 DRI styled hardcore from ANGUISHED SOCIETY are the standouts, but DOVER BOYS start the tape with a seriously infectious kick.
 FUNCTIONAL IDIOTS should have started in 1984 (they would have been faster and weirder, which would have been better), AS ONE sound like a raw '80s 'crew outfit in a really positive way, and A.W.O.L. sound like a melodic blur (also in a positive way, and their bass player rips).
 Epic crossover from POOR EXCUSE and stripped bar punk from AFFIRMATIVE ACTION round out the collection, and you don't need to thank me for the tape warps...I only deliver the goods in the shape in which they were given to me.
 Happy digging.

 I don't do this often (I mean the more than one at a time thing), but there's this outfit from Pennsylvania that I like a lot called NAH.
 I have a bunch of NAH tapes, and I would like to share several of them with you today....